Aichikyūhaku-kinen-kōen Station

+Officially romanized as Ai · Chikyuhaku Kinen Koen Station, the station serves Expo 2005 Aichi Commemorative Park (Moricoro Park) and Ghibli Park.

 Lines

 Aichikyūhaku-kinen-kōen Station is served by urban maglev Linimo line, and is located 7.0 kilometers from the starting point of the line at Fujigaoka.

 Layout

 The station has two elevated island platform with the station building underneath.
-The station building has automated ticket machines, Manaca automated turnstiles and is staffed.
+The station building has automated ticket machines, Manaca automated turnstiles, and is staffed.